17 states, DC, urge recall of Kia, Hyundai cars in social media challenge

 Hyundai also said its vehicles comply with federal anti-theft requirements.
 The company says it rolled out the software upgrade to prevent the thefts two months ahead of schedule, but it did not answer a question about how many vehicles have received it.
 “We are communicating with NHTSA on our many actions to assist our customers,” the company statement said.

-The letter adds to the growing pressure on the South Korea-based automakers.
-Multiple cities, including St. Louis, Cleveland, Milwaukee, San Diego, Seattle and Columbus, Ohio, have already sued the automakers.
+The letter adds to the growing pressure on South Korea-based automakers.
+Multiple cities, including St. Louis, Cleveland, Milwaukee, San Diego, Seattle, and Columbus, Ohio, have already sued the automakers.

 In September, the Highway Loss Data Institute, a unit of the Insurance Institute for Highway Safety, found that Hyundai and Kia cars without immobilizers had a vehicle theft claim rate of 2.18 per 1,000 insured vehicle years.
 The rest of the industry combined had a rate of 1.21.